jimjonesbr/rdf_fdw/README.md

 The `rdf_fdw` extension provides detailed diagnostics in PostgreSQL EXPLAIN output to help users understand which SQL clauses are pushed down to the remote SPARQL endpoint.

 The plan output includes FDW-specific lines for each Foreign Scan node:
+* `Foreign Server:` shows the foreign server related to the qeu
 * `Pushdown: enabled` or `Pushdown: disabled`
 * `Remote Filter:` shows the SPARQL FILTER expression(s) generated from SQL WHERE clauses.
   If the WHERE clause contains expressions that cannot be translated to SPARQL, the plan will display `Remote Filter: not pushable` to indicate that filtering is performed locally in PostgreSQL.